Ready to Get Started?

 When you try out this method of giving criticism, pay close attention to how the other person is receiving it.
 Make your praise so specific, honest and generous that he feels genuinely approved of, and do your utmost to make the whole experience highly motivating for him.

 Most people are amazed at how well this method works when they put it to the test.
 But don’t be hard on yourself.
+This kind of assertiveness training is hard to learn quickly.
 Practise in easy situations before moving on to difficult ones.
 On the Skills with People course we'll give you a great deal of coaching and feedback to help you develop your confidence you can use this approach effectively.
+Lots of leaders have developed this skills so that can talk straight to people and provide clear and inspiring leadership.

-But surely, if I follow praise with criticism won’t I end being negative – and isn’t that wrong?
+But surely, if I follow praise with criticism won’t I end offering negative feedback?

 The key is – be generous.
 If you do a generous enough job with the praise, the criticism will also be received as positive.
 It will not be necessary to follow it with praise.

-Is it really necessary always to start with praise?
+Is it really necessary always to start feedback with praise?

-How do I know when I have given enough praise?
+How do I know when the feedback contains enough praise?

 The answer is, when they feel genuinely approved of.
 So be generous.
 Don’t stop at one piece of praise when you can find two.
 Don’t stop at two when you can find three.
 Convince them you are genuinely in their fan club.
 The result is electric.
 Imagine how it would feel if someone genuinely treated you like this.